-- Now change the following into indirect speech using 'said'. - 1.
-The man said that he wanted to speak to the king. - 2.
-The boy said that he was not afraid of a snake. - 3.
-Sheela said that she had never seen anything so frightening. - Now change the following into indirect speech using 'heard'. - 1.
+Thi nk & Discuss Ans wer yourself orally.
+Understanding Grammar Indirect Speech A. Now change the following into indirect speech using 'said': 1.
+The man said that he wanted to speak to the king.
+2. The boy said that he was not afraid of a snake.
+3. Sheela said that she had never seen anything so frightening.
+B. Now change the following into indirect speech using 'heard':

+- ange the following into indirect speech using 'heard': - 1.
 Rahul heard that Ragini was going abroad for higher studies. - 2.
-Seema heard that Mr Kumar was going to get promoted. - Now change the following into indirect speech using 'heard'. - 1.
+Seema heard that Mr Kumar was going to get promoted. - C. Use the hints given in brackets to change the following into indirect speech: - 1.
 It was announced on the television that a hurricane was coming. - 2.
 We heard on the radio that the war was over. - 3.
 It was heard at the weather report office that the weather would be hot and sunny.